pgRouting/workshop/docs/source/chapters/installation.rst

   ****************************************************************************

+.. contents:: Chapter Contents

 Installation
 ===============================================================================

-All required tools are available on `OSGeo Live <http://live.osgeo.org>`__.
+All required tools are available on `OSGeoLive <http://live.osgeo.org>`__.

 * `OSGeoLive Quickstart for Running in a Virtual Machine <https://live.osgeo.org/en/quickstart/virtualization_quickstart.html>`__
 * `Creating an OSGeoLive Bootable USB flash drive <https://live.osgeo.org/en/quickstart/usb_quickstart.html>`__

-.. important:: Before attending a workshop event, make sure your you can use `OSGeo Live` with either method or
+.. important:: Before attending a workshop event, make sure your you can use `OSGeoLive` with either method or
   :ref:`Install pgRouting <more_installation>` on your computer.

-This workshop uses OSGeoLive on virtuabBox
+This workshop uses OSGeoLive on VirtualBox

 * :ref:`install_osgeo_vm`

 .. _install_osgeo_vm:

-OSGeo Live on a virtualBox
+OSGeoLive on a VirtualBox
 -------------------------------------------------------------------------------

 Install `VirtualBox <https://www.virtualbox.org/>`__.